vince8x/zmk/README.md

 # ZMK Firmware: Personal fork

+Note: this branch is no longer maintained.
+See the [main branch](https://github.com/urob/zmk/tree/main) of this repo for a current branch.

+---

 This is my personal ZMK fork containing various experimental features used in my [zmk-config](https://github.com/urob/zmk-config/).
 This particular branch contains a backport by Cem Aksoylar that ports the new pointer API in